hackolade/fetch/README.md

 1. Open the MacOS *Keychain Access*.
 1. Click on *File* > *Import Items*.
 1. Select the certificate [./test/resources/certs/gen/rootCA.crt](./test/resources/certs/gen/rootCA.crt).
-1. Locate the certificate that you just imported in your keychain (it is named *Hackolade-Test-Root-CA*) and double click on it.
+1. Locate the certificate that you just imported in your keychain (search for *Hackolade-Test-Root-CA*) and double click on it.
-1. In the *Trust* section of the details dialog, choose to *Always Trust* the certificate for SSL.
+1. Expand the *Trust* section of the details dialog and choose to *Always Trust* the certificate for SSL.
 1. Close the details dialog to apply your changes.
 1. Start the application with `npm run test:app:cert`.
 It should render all connections with a green background.
 1. [Optional] You can remove the certificate from your keychain.

+:white_check_mark: **Windows**: follow the instructions below.

+1. Start the server with `npm run docker:server`.
+1. Using the file explorer, double click on the certificate [./test/resources/certs/gen/rootCA.crt](./test/resources/certs/gen/rootCA.crt).
+1. Click on *Install certificate* in the details dialog.
+1. Click on *Next* until you have the option to select a store.
+Browser the available stores and select *Trusted Root Certification Authorities* (*Autorités de certification racines de confiance* in French).
+1. Click on *Next* until you complete the installation process.
+1. Start the application with `npm run test:app:cert`.
+It should render all connections with a green background.
+1. [Optional] You can remove the certificate using the *Windows Certificate Manager* (search for `certmgr.msc` in the *Start* menu).

 ## Test connection through a proxy